 Twig blight is a fungal disease that most often occurs in early spring when leaf buds have just opened.
 It attacks the tender new shoots and terminal ends of plants.
-Phomopsis twig blight is one of the more common fungi that causes the disease in junipers.
+Phomopsis twig blight is one of the more common fungi that cause the disease in junipers.
 Juniper twig blight disease is a disfiguring plant problem, although annual persistent symptoms can cause severe damage to young plants.

 Juniper Twig Blight Disease